mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/project.md

 # The `PROJECT` Entity

-MindsDB introduces the `PROJECT` entity that lets you create projects to store your models.
+MindsDB introduces the `PROJECT` entity that lets you create projects to store your ML experiments.

 ## Working with `PROJECTS`